 Of course, people can, and do, attempt to break down complex procedures and protocols in order to understand the causal links between them and to engineer better versions.
 They also alter practices through experimentation, errors in learning, and idiosyncratic actions.
 Nevertheless, as a cultural species, we have an instinct to faithfully copy complex procedures, practices, beliefs, and motivations, including steps that may appear causally irrelevant, because cultural evolution has proved itself capable of constructing intricate and subtle cultural packages that are far better than we could individually construct in one lifetime.
 Often, people don’t even know what their practices are actually doing, or that they are “doing” anything.
 Spicy-food lovers in hot climates don’t know that using recipes involving garlic and chili peppers protect their families from meat-borne pathogens.
 They just culturally inherited the tastes and the recipes, and implicitly had faith in the wisdom accumulated by earlier generations.

-This digital essay was prepared by Sam Kennedy and Blake Ziegler from the University of Notre Dame.
+This digital essay was prepared by Sam Kennedy, Blake Ziegler, and Justin Christy from the University of Notre Dame.

 Kennedy, Sam and Blake Ziegler.
 2022.
 "Henrich’s The Secret of our Success: Trust Tradition."
 The Notre Dame Philosophy Commons